-Question: I recently checked in to an Econo Lodge in Aurora, Colo.
+I recently checked in to an Econo Lodge in Aurora, Colo.
 I paid for a one-night stay for a Stay, Park and Fly package.
-All parking spots were taken, so I went in and told a hotel employee that there were no more spaces to park in, and asked if I could leave my car at the curb on the side of the hotel.
+All parking spots were taken.
+So I went in and told a hotel employee that there were no more spaces to park in.
+I asked if I could leave my car at the curb on the side of the hotel.
 I was told “yes.”

 When I arrived back at the hotel two weeks later, I noticed a parking ticket on my car windshield from the city of Aurora.
 I went into the lobby to inquire about the ticket.
 After all, I had paid for parking.
 The front-desk attendant looked baffled.
 She referred me to a manager, who offered to pay my ticket.
 Then he took my ticket.

 A month later, I received a “Parking Ticket Final Notice To Pay” letter from the city.
-An additional $25 late fee had been added, so I now owed $150, and I had only a few days to pay it before the city handed it over to an attorney for collections.
+An additional $25 late fee had been added.
+I now owed $150, and I had only a few days to pay it before the city handed it over to an attorney for collections.

-Since receiving this ticket in the mail, I have tried to call Econo Lodge on numerous occasions to talk to the manager, and was always told that he was not there and that no one knew when he would be at work.
+Since receiving this ticket in the mail, I have tried to call Econo Lodge on numerous occasions to talk to the manager.
+I was always told that he was not there and that no one knew when he would be at work.
 I also left messages on his voice mail account that were never returned.
-I looked for an email address and found none.
+There was no email address on the system.

 I also called Choice Hotels International, which owns Econo Lodge, and was told that it would submit my “unfortunate incident” to the hotel.
-I was told by Choice Hotels there was nothing it could do and that the individual hotel would have to take care of it.
+Choice Hotels said that there was nothing it could do.
+The individual hotel would have to take care of it.

 I live in Colorado Springs, which is an hour and 15 minutes away from Aurora, so just popping in to talk to the manager was not possible.
 I had no choice but to pay the ticket, which is when I found out I was parked in a fire lane that was not clearly marked.
 After paying the ticket, I stopped in to talk to the manager, and again I was told he was not in.
 Can you help me? — Linda Troop, Colorado Springs, Colo.